NERSC/LibWrap/module/README.md

 ## Configuration File
 The configuration file contains keyword (in capital) followed by user parameters new line.
 Only FUNCTIONS keyword is mandatory.
 Other are optional.
 ```
+MODE - This should be set with either static/shared/both.
+Based on the parameter you provide, the wrapper will be built with either static or shared or  both mode.
 FUNCTIONS - The signature of functions to be wrap.
 One function per line.
 Also corresponding user wrapper seperated by colon.
 USER_WRAP_FILE - name of the file where all the user defined log functions and data structure resides.
 You should create both - .c and .h
 LOG_MPI_FINALIZE - check below